reillytilbury/coppafish/docs/index.md

 If you do not wish to keep a local copy of coppafish (i.e. not interested in `git pull`ing higher coppafish versions later) then remove the `-e` option.
 The source code can then be deleted after installing.

-If pytorch GPU is installed, but no cuda device is found available, then coppafish will automatically revert back to pytorch CPU.

 ## Updating